Preparing invisible machine applique templates

 it appears the basket handle is not butted to the top of the basket but glued down about 1/4 inch into the top of the basket.
 Which technique do you prefer?
 Thank you.

 I'm glad you are enjoying the tutorial.
 And even more happy that since it left you with a question, that you've come here to get an answer!
 Good Job!

 I believe this is the picture that is confusing you.
 Let me describe in more detail what is happening here.

-Sometimes, however, because we are working with fabric that has give, there will be a slight
+Sometimes, however, because we are working with fabric that has give, there will be a slight overlap of templates